 Second-round pick in 2009 Draft played his sixth Bengals season in 2014, and on 3-5-15 he signed new three-year contract, electing to bypass unrestricted free agency ...
+Second on team in tackles (39) through Week 6 ...
+His strong play against the run is a key to Bengals defense ...
 Suffered hamstring injury on Oct.
-12 of last season vs. Carolina, and missed four games, but returned to action and was major factor in improved rush defense down the stretch toward playoff berth ...
-Finished second on team in tackles in each season from 2011-13 ...
-The ’14 season was his fourth as No. 1 MLB, after two seasons at SLB.
+12 of last season vs. Carolina, and missed four games, but returned to action and was major factor in improved rush defense down the stretch toward playoff berth.

 Career transactions: Selected by Cincinnati in second round of 2009 NFL Draft (38th overall) ...
 Signed with Bengals on 7-29-09 ...
 Re-signed with Bengals as unrestricted free agent on 3-18-13 ...
 Re-signed with Bengals on 3-5-15.

 2015 highlights: Has started Games 1-6, with 39 tackles (second on team) and one pass defensed ...
 On Sept.
 13 at Oakland, his four tackles included a key stop in second quarter on RB Latavius Murray, holding Murray to no gain on fourth-and-one ...
 Led LBs with five tackles on Sept.
 20 vs. San Diego ...
 Logged five tackles on Sept.
 27 at Baltimore ...
 On Oct.
 4 vs. Kansas City, logged eight tackles ...
 On Oct.
 11 vs. Seattle, second on team with eight tackles, and had a pass defensed ...
 Six tackles Oct.
 18 at Buffalo.